Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Conclusion

 \section{Conclusion}

-This paper presents \ac{nsl}, that learns expressive knowledge to solve computationally complex problems, whilst training a general neural network to classify latent concepts from raw data.
+This paper presents \ac{nsl} which learns expressive knowledge to solve computationally complex problems, whilst training a general neural network to classify latent concepts from raw data.
 The novelty is the method of biasing the symbolic learner using corrective examples weighted to balance exploration and exploitation of the symbolic search space.
 The results show that \ac{nsl} outperforms the closest existing system $Meta_{Abd}$, and a variety of purely neural baselines, whilst learning more expressive and general knowledge.

+\textbf{Limitations}.
+During NSIL's iterative training cycle, using the corrective examples may require more iterations to converge given a small dataset.
+However, the benefit is that a high accuracy is reached in cases where the correct knowledge is not learned on the first iteration.
+Also, the neural baselines learn faster than \ac{nsl}, although given more time, \ac{nsl} achieves a greater accuracy (see Appendix A.2).

-In terms of limitations, the neural baselines learn faster than \ac{nsl}, although given more time, \ac{nsl} achieves a greater accuracy (see Appendix \ref{sec:run_time_comparison}).
-Future work includes generalising \ac{nsl} to multiple latent concepts by integrating multiple neural networks, and extending \ac{nsl} to take advantage of unsupervised learning techniques.
+\textbf{Future work}.
+One could investigate theoretical properties of \ac{nsl}'s corrective examples, and also apply \ac{nsl} to more challenging tasks with more complex imagery.
+In these cases, the neural network could be trained for more epochs on each \ac{nsl} iteration, or utilise pre-trained weights on a larger dataset such as ImageNet.
+This would enable \ac{nsl} to be used as a ``fine-tuning" approach to learn the weights of a linear layer for classifying latent concepts.
+Finally, future work could generalise \ac{nsl} to support multiple latent concepts by integrating multiple neural networks, and extend \ac{nsl} to take advantage of unsupervised learning techniques.